Rasperised/Interactive-Geriatric-Games/unity/TargetBall/ArcVersion/README.md

 ---

 ### Controls
-- **Sensor-Based Input:** Tilt the arm rehabilitation device left or right to guide the ball along the arc
+- **Sensor-Based Input:** Grab the handle and tilt the arm rehabilitation device left or right to guide the ball along the arc

 ---